 “It would be so easy for Nike to kind of just not advertise now, and then six months from now show him playing golf,” Deutsch said.
 “It just basically walks right in and says this guy Tiger has transformed himself, he’s reflective, obviously what he did was terribly wrong, but to have his father’s voice as the conscience, is I think, brilliant.”

 I totally agree with Donny on this one, but Nike had to expect there would be some parodies of the video.
-Like the one featured on Jimmy Kimmel Live below:

 The Orno – Revolutionizing the Decision Making Process